maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The ultimate goal of any program is to manipulate data.
 Data comes in many forms in the real world, but in BASIC there are only two forms: numbers and text.
 Most BASIC dialects have similar concepts of what numbers can be represented as and how to manipulate them.
 BASICs vary much more widely in the way they store and process textual data, or *strings*.
 RetroBASIC attempts to support as many varieties of both numbers and strings as possible.

 Another key concept in most programming languages is the difference between a *constant* and a *variable*.
 Constants are data entered directly into the code, for instance, the number `100` or the string `"hello"`.
-Variables are names that are given to the location where data is stored.
+Variables are names that are given to the location in memory where data is stored.
 As the name implies, the value of a variable can be changed, whereas constants cannot.
 The types, capabilities and syntax of constants and variables are fairly constant across dialects, although there are a few optional features found in later versions.

 RetroBASIC attempts to support as many of these variations as possible.